kaushiknsanji/HydrationTracker_Demo_App/README.md

 * A method that queries a record from the database and extracts data from the Cursor object returned.
 * No external libraries to be used for the database CRUD calls.

+---

 ## Things explored/developed in addition to the above defined Rubric

 * Although defined in the Rubric that no UI is required, I went ahead and did a simple UI to display only the recent records, to know what is going on in the backend.
 * Explored `Handlers` and `HandlerThreads` to perform database operations in a background thread.
-* Spannables for decorating `TextViews` - [TextAppearanceUtility](/app/src/main/java/com/example/kaushiknsanji/hydrationtrackerdemo/utils/TextAppearanceUtility.java) with html content in text, and for coloring a part of the text.
+* [TextAppearanceUtility](/app/src/main/java/com/example/kaushiknsanji/hydrationtrackerdemo/utils/TextAppearanceUtility.java) for decorating `TextViews` using Spannables, for html content in text, and coloring a part of the text.
 * Explored the use of `TextInputLayout` and `TextInputEditText`.

+---

 ## Design and Implementation of the App